pau13-loop/DeLorean-Rental-Frontend/README.md

 > $ npm i html-loader -D

+This dependency allows us to see images

+> $ npm install file-loader --save-dev

 The **_-D_** indicates is going to be installed as a development dependency

 ###### To make webpack compile the code to send it to the server